defx/dynamo/README.md

 - `tagName` (required) [string] - Name for the new Custom Element.
 As per the Custom Element spec, an elements name must include a hyphen to differentiate from standard built-in elements.

 - `factory` (required) [function] - A factory function that will be called whenever a new instance of your Custom Element is created.
 It will be provided with one argument which is the Custom Element node itself.
-The factory function returns a [Model]() or a Promise that resolves to a Model.
+The factory function returns a [Model]().

 ### Model